Last updated on July 14th, 2022 at 10:30 pm

-He refers to 5 stages of emotion that you go through as “change readiness,” and the following video has some great insights into the 5 Stages of Change –
+Dr. Prochaska’s 5 stages are about the emotions you experience and your “change readiness,” and the following video has some great insights into the 5 Stages of Change –

 The 5 Stages of Change –

-1. Pre-contemplation — Where you aren’t interested in changing, but we are bothered by something.
+1. Pre-contemplation — Where you aren’t interested in changing but are bothered by something.